 The design team is primarily responsible for taking a client’s idea and bringing it to life using their professional skills.
 For this reason, many different types of drawing can be used during the process of designing and constructing buildings to achieve an end result that aligns with the client’s desires and to verify if the project is feasible.

-Technical drawings and construction documents are used by architects and designers for a number of purposes: to develop a design idea into a coherent proposal, to communicate ideas and concepts, to convince clients of the merits of a design, to assist a building contractor, or to make a record of a building that already exists.
+Technical construction drawings are used by architects and designers for a number of purposes: to develop a design idea into a coherent proposal, to communicate ideas and concepts, to convince clients of the merits of a design, to assist a building contractor, or to make a record of a building that already exists.

 In this focus article, I’ll show you some technical drawing and construction document examples that you can generate for your 3D architectural design using ACCA’s software Edificius.

 Working drawings, and more generally project drawings, provide all the project information necessary to implement them.